Home » Computer Guides » Internet Guides » How To Setup Open DNS On Your Computer.

 Using Open DNS can also help to protect you from phishing and malware.
 Open DNS maintain a large database of known malicious websites and will block you from visiting any of them.
 What Is Phishing?

-For a more in depth guide to what the Domain Name System is and how it works click What Is DNS?
+For a more in depth guide to what the Domain Name System is and how it works click How Does DNS Work?

 Normally the DNS server that you computer uses will be set by your ISP.
 To start using the Open DNS servers, you’ll need to enter the IP addresses for Open DNS into your PC’s connection settings.